Life with Epilepsy

 Epilepsy is usually treated with anticonvulsant or antiepileptic drugs.
 Alternatively, implanting a vagus nerve stimulator, undergoing a neurosurgical operations, or going on the ketogenic diet can be helpful for some people.
 Unfortunately, approximately 30% of individuals diagnosed continue to have seizures despite the currently recommended treatment options.

-Known complimentary treatment modalities are EEG feedback training, breathing education for the self-regulation of alveolar CO2, mindfulness and stress-reduction training, supplements, acupuncture, and aura disruption.
+Known complementary treatment modalities are EEG feedback training, breathing education for the self-regulation of alveolar CO2, mindfulness and stress-reduction training, supplements, acupuncture, and aura disruption.